PowerDNS/pdns_recursor-ansible/README.md

 ### pdns_rec_repo_provider
-When using 'packages' for pdns_rec_installation_type, use operating system packages ('os') or the PowerDNS repository ('PowerDNS').
+When using 'packages' for pdns_rec_installation_type, use operating system packages ('os') or the PowerDNS repository ('powerdns').
 This is 'os' by default.

 ### pdns_rec_repo_branch
 When installing from the PowerDNS repository, what branch should be installed?